jellyfin/jellyfin.org/docs/general/administration/troubleshooting.md

 ### Get an Overview

-To see all your current permissions for all users, you can run the following Query:
+To see the current permissions for all users, you can run the following query:

 ```sql
 SELECT Permissions.Value,Permissions.Kind,Users.Username  FROM Permissions INNER JOIN Users ON Permissions.UserID = Users.Id;